leejoey0921/cluster-logan/README.md

 Typical result of a Logan analysis run is 27 million Diamond output files.
 Handling this many files can be a challenge.
 Some lessons learned:

 1. For batch download, always use `--recursive` in `aws s3 cp` or `/*` in `s5cmd`.
-It is too slow to execute 27 million commands, even in parallel.
+It is too slow to execute 27 million commands, even in parallel on a single machine.
 Best solution I could find is to modify and use `utils/parallel_download.sh`.

 2. For aggregating results into a smaller number of files, use `utils/package_diamond.sh` on the results of the parallel download above.
 Best is to end up with ~100 files instead of just 1, allows for further multithreading.

+3. Check out the `logan-aggregate` repo for more industrial-grade aggregation scripts.

 ## Cleanup